kubocd/kubocd-doc/docs/getting-started/130-a-first-deployment.md

                     pathType: ImplementationSpecific
     ```

-!!! note
-    A KuboCD Package is **not** a native Kubernetes resource.
+A KuboCD Package is **NOT** a native Kubernetes resource.

+!!! tips
+    You will find most on the samples used in this documentation at the [following location](https://github.com/kubocd/kubocd-doc/tree/main/samples){:target="_blank"}

-Description of the Sample Package Attributes:
+Description of the sample Package attributes:

 - **`apiVersion`** (Required): Defines the version of the KuboCD Package format.
 The only supported value currently is `v1alpha1`.
 - **`type`**: Specifies the resource type.
 It must be `Package`, which is also the default and can be omitted.
 - **`name`**: The name of the package.
-This will also be used in the OCI image name.
+This will be used as the OCI image name.
 - **`tag`** (Required): Specifies the version tag of the OCI image.
-While technically flexible, it is recommended to follow this convention:
+While technically flexible, we will use the following convention:
-    - Use the Helm chart version as a base, followed by `-pXX` where `XX` denotes the packaging revision (e.g. different configurations for the same chart).
+    - Use the Helm chart version of the main module as a base, followed by `-pXX` where `XX` denotes the packaging revision (e.g. different configurations for the same chart).
 - **`schema.parameters`**: Defines input parameters for the package, using a standard OpenAPI/JSON Schema.
 This enables validation and documentation of parameters at deployment time.
     - If not defined, the release will not accept parameters.
 - **`modules`** (Required): A package contains one or more Helm charts, each represented as a module.